 Below is the text of mercy petition written by V.D Savarkar to the British India Government from Cellular jail in Andaman.
-The authenticity of this petition has been denied by the Hindutva supporters and ideologues.
-Yet, this document stands and has been reproduced by RC Majumdar, who is considered to be a historian of Hindutva ideology and know for his communal bias.
+The authenticity of this petition has been challenged by the Hindutva supporters and ideologues.
+This document was reproduced by yhe eminent right wing historian, RC Majumdar, who is considered to be a sympathetic to the Hindutva ideology and known for communal slant.

 I beg to submit the following points for your kind consideration: